nordic-institute/X-Road/doc/terms_x-road_docs.md

 #### 6.4.1 Service and message

-**Central service** – dataservice, in case of which the name of service provider is defined by the governing authority.
-The reason for such alias-name may be the need to assure the service provision (when the service provider changes) without a need to change access rights.

 **Dataservice** – web-service executed by a member of X-Road, in order to enable access to the resources of information system of X-Road dataservice provider.
 The predefined request-response, sent by the information system of a member to the information system of another member and receiving agreed data in response.

 **Management service** – services provided by the X-Road governing organization to manage security servers and security server clients.
 Management services are implemented as standard X-Road services following X-Road message protocol.